-- 16.1 The Trust may make reasonable contact with the employee from time to time during their adoption leave. - 16.2 The employee may work, including attending training, up to ten days during adoption leave without bringing their adoption leave to an end.
-This is not compulsory and arrangements must be discussed and agreed with the Head of Human Resources - 16.3 The employee will be paid at their normal basic rate of pay for time spent working on a Keeping in Touch Day and this will be inclusive of any adoption pay entitlement. - 16.4 Shortly before an employee is due to return to work, The Trust may invite them to have a discussion, in person or by telephone, about the arrangements for their return.
-This may cover: - (a) updating the employee on any changes that have occurred during their absence; - (b) any training needs they might have; and - (c) any changes to working arrangements (for example, if the employee has made a request to work part-time).
-See paragraph 22, Returning to work part-time.
+- 18.1 The Trust may make reasonable contact with the employee from time to time during their adoption leave. - 18.2 The employee may work, including attending training, up to ten days (Keeping in Touch Days) during adoption leave without bringing their adoption leave to an end.
+This is not compulsory and arrangements must be discussed and agreed with the Director of Human Resources. - 18.3 The employee will be paid at their normal basic rate of pay for time spent working on a Keeping in Touch Day and this will be inclusive of any adoption pay entitlement. - 18.4 Shortly before an employee is due to return to work, the Trust may invite them to have a discussion, in person or by telephone, about the arrangements for their return.
+This may cover: - a) updating the employee on any changes that have occurred during their absence; - b) any training needs they might have; and - c) any changes to working arrangements (for example, if the employee has made a request to work part-time) (see section 23).

-17 Expected Return Date
+19. Expected Return Date

-- 17.1 Once an employee has notified The Trust in writing of their Intended Start Date, The Trust will send them a letter within 28 days to inform them of their Expected Return Date.
-If the start date changes, The Trust will write to the employee within 28 days of the start of adoption leave with a revised Expected Return Date. - 17.2 The Trust will expect the employee back at work on their Expected Return Date unless they tell The Trust otherwise (see paragraph 18, paragraph 19 and paragraph 20).
-It will help The Trust if, during their adoption leave, the employee is able to confirm that they will be returning to work as expected.
+19.1 The Trust will expect the employee back at work on their Expected Return Date unless they tell the Trust otherwise (see paragraph 17, paragraph 19 and paragraph 20).
+It will help the Trust if, during their adoption leave, the employee is able to confirm that they will be returning to work as expected.

-18 Returning Early
+20. Returning Early

-18.1 If an employee wishes to return to work earlier than the Expected Return Date, they must give The Trust at least eight weeks' notice.
-This notice must be given Policy Status: Approved Ref.
-HR21 Page 10 of 12 in writing.

-18.2 If an employee does not give enough notice, The Trust may postpone their return date until four weeks (or eight weeks as appropriate) after they gave notice, or to the Expected Return Date if sooner.
+- 20.1 If an employee wishes to return to work earlier than the Expected Return Date, they must give the Trust at least eight weeks' notice.
+This notice must be given in writing. - 20.2 If an employee does not give enough notice, the Trust may postpone their return date until four weeks (or eight weeks as appropriate) after they gave notice, or to the Expected Return Date if sooner.

-19 Returning Late
+21. Returning Late

-- 19.1 If an employee wishes to return later than the Expected Return Date, they must request either: - (a) unpaid parental leave in accordance with The Trust's Parental Leave Policy, giving The Trust as much notice as possible but not less than 21 days; or - (b) paid annual leave in accordance with their contract, which will be at The Trust's discretion. - 19.2 If an employee is unable to return to work due to sickness or injury, this will be treated as sickness absence and The Trust's usual Sickness Policy will apply. - 19.3 In any other case, late return will be treated as unauthorised absence.
+- 21.1 If an employee wishes to return later than the Expected Return Date, they must request either: - a) unpaid parental leave in accordance with the Trust's Parental Leave Policy, giving the Trust as much notice as possible but not less than 21 days; or - b) if applicable, paid annual leave in accordance with their contract, which will be at the Trust's discretion. - 21.2 If an employee is unable to return to work due to sickness or injury, this will be treated as sickness absence and the Trust's usual Sickness Policy will apply (please see HR18 Staff Sickness Absence Policy). - 21.3 In any other case, late return will be treated as unauthorised absence.

-20 Deciding Not to Return
+22. Deciding Not to Return

-- 20.1 If an employee does not intend to return to work, or is unsure, they must discuss this with their line manager as early as possible.
+- 22.1 If an employee does not intend to return to work, or is unsure, they must discuss this with their line manager as early as possible.
 If the employee decides not to return, they will be required to give notice of resignation in accordance with their contract of employment.
-The amount of adoption leave left to run when they give notice must be at least equal to their contractual notice period; otherwise The Trust may require the employee to return to work for the remainder of the notice period. - 20.2 Once an employee has given notice that they will not be returning to work, they cannot change their mind and return to work without Trust agreement. - 20.3 This does not affect the employee's right to receive SAP.
+The amount of adoption leave left to run when they give notice must be at least equal to their contractual notice period; otherwise the Trust may require the employee to return to work for the remainder of the notice period. - 22.2 Once an employee has given notice that they will not be returning to work, they cannot change their mind and return to work without the Trust's agreement. - 22.3 This does not affect the employee's right to receive SAP.

-21 Employee Rights Upon Return
+23. Employee Rights Upon Return